IrtazaDevs/Sticky-Notes---Education-in-MR/README.md

 - **Enhanced Engagement**: Makes learning more interactive and enjoyable for children.
 - **Skill Development**: Promotes organizational skills and hands-on learning.
 - **Customizable**: Adapts to different educational needs and classroom activities.

+---

+For more information or to provide feedback, please reach out to us at [irtazaumer1@gmail.com](mailto:irtazaumer1@gmail.com).